Nevada Medicare Insurance Plans

 The Nevada Continuation of Coverage law requires small employers (less than 20 employees) to offer continuation coverage for a maximum of 18 months to employees who were covered under the company’s group insurance plan for at least three months immediately prior to coverage ending.

 Nevada offers four Medicare Savings Programs that individuals who qualify may apply for through the Nevada Department of Health and Human Services Division of Health Care Financing and Policy.
 The qualification standards are:

-- Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $958 and for couples with a monthly income under $1293, the state pays all premiums for Part B and all Co-Pays and Deductibles for Parts A & B
+- Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $958 or couples with a monthly income under $1,293 who are receiving Medicare Part A, the state pays all premiums, deductibles, copayments, and coinsurance for Medicare Parts A and B.

-- Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with income under $1149 or couples with income under $1551, the state pays premiums for Part B.
+- Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with a monthly income between $958 and $1,149 or couples with income between $1,293 and $1,551 per month who are receiving Medicare Parts A and B, the state pays the Medicare Part B premium.